Today, I have 50 easy guitar tabs to try for beginners and instructors for their students.

-When I teach rock guitar techniques for the first time to a student, we usually begin with power chords and palm muting.
+When I teach easy rock guitar techniques for the first time to a student, we usually begin with power chords and palm muting.
 “All the Small Things” is a wonderful way to get started with rock-style rhythm guitar playing.

 Louie Louie (cover by Motorhead)

-This three-chord, garage band classic by The Kingsmen was considered a corny rock tune from the 50s.
+This easy three-chord, garage band classic by The Kingsmen was considered a corny rock tune from the 50s.
 That is, until Lemmy and his cohorts got a hold of it.
 The Motorhead version contains a rhythmic variation; however, both versions are in the key of A and would make a fun addition to your setlist.

-Power chords and octave riffs make up the four-chord riff that is “Closing Time”.
+Power chords and octave riffs make up the easy four-chord riff that is “Closing Time”.
 The TAB also includes the main riff that is played on the piano and the piano solo arranged for guitar.
 An enjoyable tune that creates a lot of different textures with just a few chords.

 Summer of ‘69 (Bryan Adams)

 Syncopated eighth-note, open-chord strumming and arpeggios are prominent in this ‘80s classic.
-The TAB also includes the keyboard riff arranged for guitar as well as the lead guitar riffs that are played during the outro.
+The easy TAB also includes the keyboard riff arranged for guitar as well as the lead guitar riffs that are played during the outro.